StrongMind/culture/tech_sessions/cohorts/topics/user_stories.md

 * Write smaller stories for functionality that will soon be implemented and broad stories for functionality further out.

-* Keep the user interface out of the stories for as long as possible.  ( ? )
+* Keep the user interface out of the stories for as long as possible.
+(Leave room for flexibility in the interface as you learn)

+* It is more important to think about users’ goals than to list the attributes of a solution.

 ### Smells Around Stories